kamui-fin/log-sense/testing.md

-- LogGPT Minio model training, updates, and loading.
-Test on a small amount of data first, then on full BGL.
-  - Might need to introduce manual trigger functionality, even if debug-only
-  - Check if Tensorboard is recording train progress
+- Train with HDFS tracing setup
-- RAPID train mode, volume handling.
-Train up a BGL and see how it performs
+- Train on BGL
-    - Switch off logs while testing for throughput
 - Inference tests on both models.
 Make sure it lines up with expected F1 scores
 - Check if UI-side grafana contextualization still works
-- Test for fault-tolerance by killing kafka, mongo, minio etc
-- Make sure the hyperparameter config is actually being applied properly
 - With pre-initialized models, test from promtail sources.
 Try to get a convincing demo out of this

+- Test for fault-tolerance by killing kafka, mongo, minio etc